-At some point in your homemaking journey — whether you’re a cook, gardener, or full-blown homesteader — you’ve probably learned how to preserve food.
-And for many people, boiling water bath canning is the gateway to all other food preserving.
+At some point in your homemaking journey—whether you’re a cook, gardener, or full-blown homesteader—you’ve probably learned how to preserve food.
+And for many people, boiling water bath canning is the gateway to all other methods of food preserving.

 Maybe it speaks to our off-grid fantasies of being a self-sufficient mountain mama (or mountain man).
 Maybe it’s because the distinctive pop of the lids brings a sense of accomplishment and joy, or the fact that we end up giving some of those jars away as gifts that brings even greater joy.